Isitar/Isitar/README.md

 ### Hi there 👋

+I'm a swiss software engineer.
+Feel free to look around, the most interesting projects are pinned.

+I'm currently working with .NET and VUE.
+I'm also working with docker, k8s and other devops stuff.

 <!--
 **Isitar/Isitar** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.